Theory: Initial Conditions

 \[\begin{equation} \dd W^{\rm{ADK}}/\dd\pp \propto \exp \left( -\frac{2\kappa^3}{3F} \right) \exp \left( -\frac{\kappa\kt^2}{F} \right), \end{equation}\]

 which is actually the exponential term of the well-known ADK rate.
-However, we note that the result of our approach, i.e., applying the adiabatic limit of the SFA-SPA, is slightly different from the actual ADK rate in the prefactor.
+It should be noted, however, that the outcome of our approach—specifically, the application of the adiabatic limit within the SFA-SPA framework—differs slightly from the actual ADK rate in terms of the prefactor.
 This is because the SFA framework neglects Coulomb potential in the final state, which has been shown to result in a lower ionization rate.
-As a remedy, introducing an additional Coulomb-correction (CC) factor to Eq.
-(33) bridges the gap:

 \[\begin{equation} C^{\rm{CC}} = \left(\frac{2\kappa^3}{F}\right)^{n^*} \!\!\!\! \left(1+2\gamma/e\right)^{-2n^*} \left[\Gamma\left(\frac{n^*}{2}+1\right)\right]^{-2}. \end{equation}\]